studio-lucia/lunardata/files/anXXX.MPG.win32.md

 ### Audio

-Audio is encoded as stereo MPEG-1 layer 2 at 192 kb/s at a sample rate of 44100Hz.
-It's about the same quality as the Saturn MPEG videos.
+Audio is encoded as MPEG-1 layer 2 at 192 kb/s at a sample rate of 44100Hz.
+A few tracks (such as the intro) are in stereo, while the rest are mono.

 ## Tools